-Kimberly Dibble, Fish Biologist, U.S. Geological Survey, GCMRC Laura Tennant, Fish Biologist, U.S. Geological Survey, GCMRC Clay Nelson, Fish Biologist, U.S. Geological Survey, GCMRC The brown trout population in Glen Canyon has increased rapidly in recent years, such that experimental flows and incentivized harvest are being considered as management options to decrease the risk of this species to endangered humpback chub populations in downstream reaches.
+Kimberly Dibble, Fish Biologist, U.S. Geological Survey, GCMRC Laura Tennant, Fish Biologist, U.S. Geological Survey, GCMRC Clay Nelson, Fish Biologist, U.S. Geological Survey, GCMRC Michael Yard, Fish Biologist, U.S. Geological Survey, GCMRC Josh Korman, Fish Biologist, President, Ecometric Research Inc.

+The brown trout population in Glen Canyon has increased rapidly in recent years, such that experimental flows and incentivized harvest are being considered as management options to decrease the risk of this species to endangered humpback chub populations in downstream reaches.
 The LTEMP and its associated ROD identified flow manipulation as a potential tool to regulate rainbow trout recruitment, but we lack early life stage information for brown trout to understand the species' basic biology, nearshore habitat use, and its potential vulnerability to experimental flow manipulation.
-As such, the Brown Trout Early Life Stage Survey (BTELSS) objectives are to 1) understand early life stage vital rates for YOY brown trout in Glen Canyon, 2) assess hatch and swim-up dates to identify when brown trout are likely to be emerging from gravel redds, and 3) identify habitat preferences for low angle (cobble bars, vegetated sand bars, debris fans) vs. high angle (talus) nearshore habitat to understand stranding vulnerability to experimental flows, including TMFs.
+As such, the BTELSS objectives are to: 1) understand early life stage vital rates for YOY brown trout in Glen Canyon, 2) assess hatch and swim-up dates to identify when brown trout are likely to be emerging from gravel redds, and 3) identify habitat preferences for low angle (cobble bars, vegetated sand bars, debris fans) vs. high angle (talus) nearshore habitat to understand stranding vulnerability to experimental flows, including TMFs.
 This research will help fill basic but critical information needs pertaining to brown trout early life-history stages to inform management options for the expanding brown trout population in Glen Canyon.

-In previous workplans (FY2011-12, FY2013-14, FY2015-17), the Rainbow Trout Early Life Stage Survey (RTELSS) mounted an extensive effort to understand early life stages of rainbow trout by collecting data on vital rates and redd distribution and by monitoring the response of YOY trout to various experimental and non-experimental flows in Glen Canyon.
+In previous work plans (FY2011-12, FY2013-14, FY2015-17), the Rainbow Trout Early Life Stage Survey (RTELSS) mounted an extensive effort to understand early life stages of rainbow trout by collecting data on vital rates and redd distribution and by monitoring the response of YOY trout to various experimental and non-experimental flows in Glen Canyon.
 These included nonnative fish suppression flows (2003-2005), equalization flows (2011), and multiple spring and fall HFEs (2008, 2011-2014, 2016) (Avery and others, 2015; Korman and others, 2011a, b).
 Vital rate data provided a more mechanistic understanding of downstream emigration events and population-level changes in adult rainbow trout in Grand Canyon (Korman and others, 2012; Melis and others, 2012).
-Although the RTELSS program provided useful information pertaining to the response of YOY rainbow trout to flow manipulation, this information is not necessarily analogous to brown trout since they have differing life history cycles and may be utilizing different habitats during early life stages.
+Although the RTELSS program provided useful information pertaining to the response of YOY rainbow trout to dam operations, this information is not necessarily analogous to brown trout since they have differing life history cycles and may be utilizing different habitats during early life stages.